psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 ### 2.5 Get logs from blobs

-The next action to use is _Get blob content using path_:
+The next action is _Get blob content using path_:
 ![Get logs from blobs]({{ site.baseurl }}/images/post-1/get-logs-from-blobs.png "Get logs from blobs")

 For blob path I specified _Path_ from the previous step.
 After that my Logic App automagically created Foreach loop to repeat the routine for every blob in the list.